 Middle School Alternative Education is a full-day program that provides an intensely supportive environment for students in grades six through eight.
 This program embeds counseling and low student-to-adult ratios into a wrap-around service for students who are not identified as a student with a disability.
 Prospective students have an extensive history of in-school academic, social and mental health interventions that have proven unsuccessful.
+The program does not embed special education services.
 Typical students attending this program display any combination of the following characteristics: